-We are committed to working with you until you find a job you love in your new field, and do this in a number of ways.
+We are committed to working with you until you find a job you love in your new field.

+This is done in a number of ways.

-- 1. Our Business Development team works closely with the Program Coordinator to organise opportunities for you to meet with Employer Partners at the end of the program.
+- 1. Our Business Development team will organise opportunities for you to meet with Employer Partners at the end of the program.
 In many cases, these partners offer graduates interviews and positions within weeks of the program finishing! - 2.
 Where an Employer Partner may not be the right fit for you, our Employment & Alumni Coordinator will support you in finding other job opportunities and even shortlist you for some directly that we get connected to through our networks. - 3.
 We support you in CV, Cover Letter and LinkedIn building, as well as Interview Preparation when you locate roles you want to apply for.

 For the first month following your graduation, your Mentor will work closely with our internal team to support you on application preparation.
-After that month, you will continue to get support from the Employment & Alumni Coordinator and can be matched with a Volunteer Career Coach if you'd like one.Our Volunteer Career Coaches can come from all types of backgrounds and have extensive employment experience, ready to help you with your CV, LinkedIn, interview skills and anything else employment focussed.
+After that month, you will continue to get support from the Employment & Alumni Coordinator and can be matched with a Volunteer Career Coach.
+Our Volunteer Career Coaches can come from all types of backgrounds and have extensive employment experience, ready to help you with your CV, LinkedIn, interview skills and anything else employment focused.